Mutant (role-playing game): Publication history

-Mutant (1984) was the second role-playing game published by Äventyrsspel after Drakar och Demoner, and like it, was based on the Basic Role-Playing system.
-Instead of a fantasy setting, however, Mutant adopted a setting full of mutants (humans with enhanced powers) and mutated animals (anthropomorphic intelligent humanoids with similar powers) in a post-apocalyptic Scandinavia.
-It was written by Gunilla Jonsson & Michael Petersén with illustrations by Nils Gulliksson.
-The game was expanded by Mutant 2 (1986) and published throughout the 1980s.
+The first role-playing game published by Äventyrsspel in 1982 was a fantasy game titled Drakar och Demoner (Dragons & Demons), which used a variant of Chaosium's Basic Role-Playing (BRP) rules system. Äventyrsspel then moved to a post-apocalyptic Swedish setting featuring mutants (humans with enhanced powers) and mutated animals (anthropomorphic intelligent humanoids with similar powers).
+The result, titled Mutant, was written by Gunilla Jonsson & Michael Petersén with illustrations by Nils Gulliksson.
+The game was expanded with the release of Mutant 2 (1986) and was continued to be published throughout the 1980s.

-In 1989, however, Äventyrsspel completely reset the game with a second edition with a completely different setting (a cyberpunk setting heavily inspired by the Blade Runner movie) and new character options.
-This game was simply called Mutant, but is commonly referred to by fans as "new Mutant" (Nya Mutant in Swedish).
+In 1989, Äventyrsspel published a second edition that switched to a cyberpunk setting heavily inspired by the Blade Runner movie, with new character options.
+This edition was also titled Mutant, but is commonly referred to by players as Nya Mutant (New Mutant).